Average analytic ranks of elliptic curves over number fields: Introduction

-\begin{remark} Let us briefly mention some additional results related to Theorem \ref{thm:WProjFinFin}.
-Recently Manterola Ayala \cite{MA21} has generalized Deng's result to count points of bounded height on a weighted projective space where the height can be taken with respect to a different weighted projective space via a morphism.
+\begin{remark} Let us briefly mention some additional results related to counting points of bounded height on weighted projective stacks.
+Recently Bruin and Manterola Ayala \cite{MA21, BMA23} have generalized Deng's result to count points whose images, with respect to a morphism of weighted projective stacks, are of bounded height.
 Using the geometric sieve, Bright, Browning, and Loughran \cite{BBL16} have proven a generalization of Schanuel's theorem which allows one to impose infinitely many local conditions on the points of projective space being counted.
-In \cite{Phi22} the author combines these results to count points of bounded height on weighted projective spaces which satisfy infinitely many local conditions and where the height can be taken with respect to a different weighted projective space via a morphism.
-This result has applications to counting elliptic curves with certain prescribed level structures. \end{remark}
+In \cite{Phi22} the author combines these results to count points whose images, with respect to a morphism of weighted projective stacks, are of bounded height and satisfy prescribed local conditions.
+Such a result has applications to counting elliptic curves with certain prescribed level structures and local conditions.
+Building from this result, Cho, Jeong, and Park \cite{CJP23} have given a conditional bound for average analytic ranks of isomorphism classes of elliptic curves over number fields with a prescribed level structure. \end{remark}